C D E F

 for solvent based coatings.

-operation, the floors are rinsed thor-oughly before applying a fresh
+stripping operation, the floors are rinsed thor-oughly before

-surface film of all liquids tends to bring the con-tained volume
+the surface film of all liquids tends to bring the con-tained

-name given to the type of sur-face- active agents used in cleaners.
+general name given to the type of sur-face- active agents used

-The surfac-tant reduces surface tension and provides improved wetting,
+in cleaners.
+The surfac-tant reduces surface tension and provides

 An ingredient that, by its nature, multiplies the ef-fectiveness